xiix0/scam/README.md

-You're at the end of the road again.
+Q:	Why did the chicken cross the road?
+A:	He was giving it last rites.